mathtutor1ng/mathtutor1ng.github.io/README.md

 May 23, 2025
 ---
 - Fixed A Dance Of Fire And Ice from opening Friday Night Funkin' instead of the game
+- Refreshed the popular games on the popular games page

 May 22, 2025
 ---